 Environmental Site Assessments (ESA’s), document known and potential site conditions that may affect property value or cause undue liability to investors.

-A Phase 1 site investigation, or a desktop study is prepared by Epic Environmental’s contaminated land professionals.
-This is achieved by the use of relevant public and site-specific data to prepare the initial assessment reports, including historical maps, photographic logs and site history; a site inspection or walk over is often conducted.
+A Phase 1 site investigation, or a desktop study is prepared by Epic Environmental’s contaminated land professionals using the relevant public and site specific data to prepare the initial assessment reports, including historical maps, photographic logs and site history; a site inspection or walk over is often conducted.
 The Phase 1 desk study provides detailed a conclusive reviews of site history, as well as accentuates activities that could have resulted in ground contamination.
 This stage of the assessment is notably used for:

 - Financial assurance;

 Epic Environmental’s Phase 1 contaminated land reports, are easily comprehendible and provide the essential facts and information required to achieve the client’s desired outcome.
 Our staff outline if the land in question is suitable for the envisioned purpose, explain any concerns and uncertainty, as well as elaborating if further investigation is required through a Phase 2 environmental site assessment.

 At Epic Environmental, our team obtain widespread knowledge of remediation solutions that best fit a range of schemes or project sizes.
 Over time, Epic has proven a high standard of successful, cost – effective and technical remediation design solutions.
 We are able to assess and mitigate the risks, as well as manage potential liabilities of any required site.

 - Independent and informed remediation design and selection;

 Our team offer comprehensive and intuitive remediation option appraisal and design services to assist clients in understanding the adopted approach; minimising potential abnormal development constraints and cost implications.